 Germany is not the tropical getaway normally associated with winter vacations.
-But here we are (and 40° is certainly better than -21).
-And those who enjoy St. Paul’s Winter Carnival, Minneapolis’ Holidazzle, and the holiday celebrations around the rest of the state will certainly appreciate the beauty and enthusiasm of Xmas in Germany.
-Christmas Markets (Weihnachtsmarkts) are a staple of the holiday season, filling the streets with roasted chestnuts and candied almonds, hot plates of food passed over counters, warm, mulled wine (Glühwein) steaming into the cold air, toys, gifts, and so much more.
+But here we are.
+(And 40° is certainly better than -21).
+Those who enjoy St. Paul’s Winter Carnival, Minneapolis’ Holidazzle, and the holiday celebrations around the rest of the state will certainly appreciate the beauty and enthusiasm of Xmas in Germany.
+Christmas Markets (Weihnachtsmarkts) are a staple of the holiday season, filling the streets with roasted chestnuts and candied almonds, hot plates of food passed over counters, mulled wine (Glühwein) steaming into the cold air, toys, gifts, and so much more.

 German efficiency is a real thing.
 The apartment in Frieburg is 350 sq. ft. and yet is comfortable, with plenty of space for all basic needs.
 Bakeries, grocery stores, restaurants, shopping are all within walking distance.
 The narrow streets make way for pedestrian, bike, car, bus, and streetcar traffic.